 Our quick calculations show China and the United States account for almost 46% of the malicious nodes in the list and Russia is just 2.5%.
 One avenue to explore here would be to see how this compares with various industry reports since we would expect many of these countries to be in the top ten, but the amount some of them are contributing may suggest some bias in the data set.
 You can also see that almost 4% of the nodes cannot be geo-located.
 The chapter on “Mapping Badness” covers the challenges and pitfalls of IP address geo-location, so we’ll refrain from exploring that further here.

-Looking through a Risk lens, the level of risk of most of the nodes is, well, negligible.
-There are other elements that stand out with this factor, foremost being that practically no endpoints are in categories 1, 5, 6 or 7, and none in the rest of the defined possible range [8-10].
+Looking at the “Risk” variable, the level of risk of most of the nodes is, well, negligible.
+There are other elements that stand out with this data though, foremost being that practically no endpoints are in categories 1, 5, 6 or 7, and none in the rest of the defined possible range [8-10].
 We should make another note to dig a bit deeper, but there is more than a hint of bias from this perspective.

 Finally, the Reliability rating of the nodes also appears to be a bit skewed.
-There are overt clusters in levels 2 and 4 and not many ratings above level 4.
-We should make one more note to follow up.
+The values are mostly clustered in levels 2 and 4 and not many ratings above level 4.
+The fact that it completely skips a reliability rating of 3 should raise some questions.
+It could indicate a systemic flaw in the assignment of the rating, or it could be that we have at least two distinct data sets.
+Either way, that large quantity of 2’s and 4’s and low quantity of 3’s is something we may see if we can determine what’s going on, because it’s just a little odd.

 We now have some leads to pursue and a much better idea of the makeup of the key components of the data, which should be plenty of fodder for formulating a practical question.